Sweating helps keep your body temperature in check. When you sweat, you’re literally cooling yourself down.

 There are two types of hyperhidrosis: Primary focalhyperhidrosisand secondaryhyperhidrosis.

 - Primary focal hyperhidrosis is when you’re excessively sweating in key areas.
-Usually these areas are your armpits, lower back, feet, or hands.
+Usually, these areas are your armpits, lower back, feet, or hands.
 There is no reason behind your excessive sweating — it’s just a fact of life.
 It tends to start when you’re younger, and won’t go away with age.

-- Secondary hyperhidrosis is brought on by an underlying cause, such as an infection or maybe as a side effect to prescription medication.
+- Secondary hyperhidrosis is brought on by an underlying cause, such as an infection or maybe as a side effect of prescription medication.
 Secondary hyperhidrosis can lead to full body sweating and sweating at night.
 To treat secondary hyperhidrosis, you need to focus on treating the underlying condition.
 If that isn’t an option, then you can focus on managing just how much you have to sweat.

 Hyperhidrosis can be very debilitating, especially when it goes untreated.
 (We cover an effective treatment method below, specific to armpit sweating, but spoiler: conventional antiperspirants don’t cut it.)